FrancescoPalma/CodeClan_Assignment_1/README.md

 ## Ready to Launch! :rocket:
 The App is now ready on [Heroku!](https://wealthypockets.herokuapp.com/)
-Thank you [Scott](https://github.com/scott-ad-riley) for your help on fixing the issue with thee Database connection.
+Thank you [Scott](https://github.com/scott-ad-riley) for your help on fixing the issue with the Database connection.

 2016 © Francesco Palma - This project is registered under the [MIT License](https://github.com/FrancescoPalma/CodeClan_Assignment_1/blob/master/License)